- Client Sign In

 Good Judgment has continued to identify and recruit new professional Superforecasters since the ACE tournament ended via our public forecasting platform, Good Judgment Open.
 Many of these new recruits never had a chance to participate in ACE − and they have performed every bit as well as the “original” GJP superforecasters.

 Each autumn, Good Judgment will identify and recruit potential Superforecasters from the ranks of GJ Open forecasters.
 If you think you have what it takes to be a Superforecaster, put that belief to an objective test: forecast on at least 100 GJ Open questions (cumulatively, not necessarily in one year).
+We look at many metrics, but the one we look at closest is average accuracy score per closed question.
+We also look at comment quality, because understanding the rationales for forecasts is important to our partners and clients.
+Collegiality is also important to ensure good teamwork with other Superforecasters.
+And it goes without saying, you’ll need to be in compliance with the GJ Open Terms of Service.

 Those who consistently outperform the crowd are automatically eligible for our annual pro Super selection process and potentially a trial engagement.
 Those who successfully complete a three-month probation period will become full-fledged Superforecasters.